aosavi/aosavi.github.io/_posts/2016-01-27-evidence-based-improvements-to-coursera-with-qualtrics.md

 ---
 layout: post
 title: Evidence-Based Improvements to Coursera Courses Using a Qualtrics Integration
+comments: true
 ---

 <style>